 Think about the two types of pleasure again…

-- Pleasures that create regret.
+- Pleasure that creates regret.

-- Pleasures that create value.
+- Pleasure that creates value.

-They do it because they satisfy their desires on what’s right in front of them.
+They do it because they satisfy their desires too quickly on what’s right in front of them.

 “We are far too easily pleased.”

-When your desire to create value is strong enough, you’ll find all the motivation you ever needed to achieve your greatest dreams.
+When your desire to create value is strong enough, you’ll find all the motivation you need to achieve your greatest dreams.

 But it starts with being brutally honest about how much desire you’re wasting on ordinary pleasures.
 The more you say NO to these, the more motivated you’ll become to pursue and create value.

 As this becomes a habit, your desire for value will overshadow all fears, doubt and worry.
 In time, the voice and the vision in your heart will become clearer, louder and more profound than the noises, distractions and temptations on the outside.
 This is how you escape the enslavement of pleasure and unleash your God-Given potential.